 Sri Lanka authorities work on several fronts preparing the country for electrifying its mobility.
-Several government agencies including the Ministry of Environment, Ministry of Transport are working towards making this mission a reality.
+Several government agencies including the Ministry of Environment, and the Ministry of Transport are working towards making this mission a reality.

 Atop all a State Ministerial Sub Committee has been appointed to facilitate EV transition under the Presidential Task Force for a Green Economy to provide solutions to climate change.

 A Cabinet Memorandum has been approved for this purpose.
 The government is also focusing on the use of electric-powered, low-floor buses for passenger transport.
 However, it’s important to know what problems we try addressing by applying an EV transition policy and the outcome of such a policy.

 - Environmental Pollution / Meeting with global goals

 - Fossil fuel import cost, energy transition for both cost and quality.

 But it is unfortunate that the government is yet to understand the need for a National Policy covering short to long-term objectives and strategies.
 Prior to highlighting the key areas of an EV transition policy let’s look at the preliminaries.
 You may deep-dive via the links given if you need further analysis of the topics.

 National Mobility Policy